WSU COVID testing drive-through halted due to staffing challenges

-WICHITA, Kan (KSNW) — The Wichita State University (WSU) COVID-19 drive-through testing lab had to close sample collections on Wednesday, Jan.
-12, due to the number of staff out sick.
+WICHITA, Kan.
+(KSNW) — The Wichita State University (WSU) COVID-19 drive-through testing lab had to close sample collections on Wednesday and Thursday due to the number of staff out sick.
+Community partner specimen drop-off is open.

 Although sample collection has been suspended, testing continues to take place inside the lab even though the samples have stopped rolling in.